Items in category real-time web

 Real-Time Web

 Apparently social networking is the banner of the nowadays web.
 Everybody intends bringing some features into his projects.
 Some of them require immediate notification.
 That is getting common, if you open a page with upcoming messages (status feed, notification subsystem, friends-list), you expected them being updated as soon as a new message (status, notification, friend-making action) arrives.
 As you well know, original web design allowed only one-way client-server communication (one requests, another one responds), though now HTML5 working group doing their best to fix it or rather to patch it.
+However, the web-projects are still using long-polling trick to emulate server-client communication.

 Real-Time Web